 VCE Business Management examines the ways businesses manage resources to achieve objectives.
-The VCE Business Management study design follows the process from the first idea for a business concept, to planning and establishing a business, through to the day-to-day management of a business.
-It also considers changes that need to be made to ensure continued success of a business.
-Students develop an understanding of the complexity of the challenges facing decision makers in managing these resources.
-A range of management theories is considered and compared with management in practice through modern case studies.
-Students learn to propose and evaluate alternative strategies to contemporary challenges in establishing and maintaining a business.
+The VCE Business Management Study Design follows the process from the initial idea for a business concept, to planning and establishing a business, through to the day-to-day management of a business.
+It also considers changes that need to be made to ensure the continued success of a business.
+Students develop an understanding of the complexity of the challenges facing decision-makers in managing businesses and their resources.

+A range of management theories is considered and compared with management in practice through contemporary case studies drawn from the past four years.
+Students learn to propose and evaluate alternative strategies in response to contemporary challenges in establishing and operating a business.